 About myself

 As an Indigenous futurist, she creates narrative spaces where the future is a site for radical change.
-Her paintings invite observers to dive into collective imagination and remind them of their agency within shaping social cohesion.
-She uses Amazigh symbols as a language for marginalized voices and a pathway to futures beyond the Anthropocene.
+Her paintings invite observers to dive into collective imagination and remind them of their agency within shaping society.
+She uses Amazigh symbols as a pathway to futures beyond the Anthropocene.
 Within the different dimensions of colour and texture she interweaves stories of resilience and softness with questions of identity and power.

-Rooted in her Amazigh heritage, Amal’s creativity is deeply nourished by her connection to nature - based on the concept of original wisdom.
+Rooted in her Amazigh heritage, Amal’s creativity and symbolism are deeply nourished by her connection to nature.
 The ocean, a recurring motif in her work, embodies freedom, ancestral memory, and the fluidity of belonging and return, serving as both inspiration and metaphor for her artistic journey.

 Get in touch: